naokishibuya/llm-rag-chat-demo/README.md

 uvicorn main:app --reload
 ```

-Then, open your web browser and navigate to `http://localhost:8000/docs` to interact with the API.
+For testing the backend, you can open `http://localhost:8000/docs` to interact with the API.

 ## Setup the Frontend